Preparing for a Veterinary Career

 Submit Documentation for Licensure

-Passing the NAVLE or the VTNE is an important part of getting licensed, but it’s not the only part.
+Passing the NAVLE or the VTNE® is an important part of getting licensed, but it’s not the only part.
 Passing the test does not equal getting licensed.

 Each jurisdiction has very specific requirements for licensure.
-Use our Board and Agency Directory to find information specific to the jurisdiction in which you’d like to practice, and see our Getting Your License page for an overview of the licensure process.
+Use our Board and Agency Directory to find information specific to the jurisdiction in which you’d like to practice and see our Getting Your License page for an overview of the licensure process.

-Optional: Create a MyAAVSB account
+Recommended: Create a MyAAVSB Account